Skip links

 Climate change has significant implications for human health, with many infectious diseases being highly sensitive to shifts in temperature, precipitation patterns, and extreme weather events.
 As regions experience more extreme weather events and increasingly suitable climatic conditions, the risk of outbreaks of diseases like dengue, malaria, tick-borne diseases, and water-borne infections increases.
 However, these risks are often difficult to predict due to the complex interactions between climate variables, underlying socio-economic inequalities and disease transmission patterns.

-EpiOutlook seeks to address this gap by providing a climate-sensitive early warning system (EWS) that increases the capacity of decision-makers to prepare for and mitigate these risks.
-The platform will use advanced subseasonal-to-seasonal (S2S) climate forecasts to predict the likelihood of disease outbreaks linked to climate events from a few weeks to a few months in advance, enabling timely and targeted interventions before public health emergencies arise.
+EpiOutlook seeks to address this gap by providing an informative and interactive platform that increases the capacity of decision-makers to prepare for and mitigate these risks.
+The platform will use advanced subseasonal-to-seasonal (S2S) climate forecasts to predict changes in the climatic suitability of relevant disease vectors up to six months in advance, enabling timely and targeted interventions before public health emergencies arise.

 How does it work?

-These indicators are calculated using threshold-based models, machine learning approaches, and mathematical transmission models.
-The platform’s predictive power relies on ensemble climate predictions made on seasonal timescales, which are then processed to provide real-time risk assessments.
-This combination of climate data, other variables (such as land use, proximity to ports, or population), and epidemiological modeling allows EpiOutlook to predict disease risks in a way that is both scientifically rigorous and easily interpretable for public health officials and other key stakeholders.
+The platform’s predictive power relies on ensemble climate predictions made on seasonal timescales, which are then processed to provide informative and actionable forecasts for public health officials and other key stakeholders.

 Target users and stakeholders